 INGREDIENTS

-1 whole head garlic
+1 whole head of garlic

 Drizzle of olive oil

-1 tablespoon salt, plus more to taste
+1 tbsp salt, plus more to taste

-1/2 t pepper
+1/2 tsp pepper

 4 cups bone broth